-It’s been over a year since ElegantThemes.com released any new wordpress theme, and that is because the last one that was published, Divi, was claimed to be an “all-in-one” solution for any website.
-The theme has attracted a lot of attention since its release, thanks to its attractive design and range of features including the Divi page builder tool.
-For a humble membership fee that starts from $69, you can lay your hands on ALL ElegantThemes material, including this theme.
-So, we decided to take it for a test drive and see if it really is as good as claimed…
+It’s been over a year since ElegantThemes.com released any new WordPress theme, and that is because the last one published, Divi, was claimed to be an “all-in-one” solution for any website.
+The article has attracted much attention since its release thanks to its attractive design and range of features, including the Divi page builder tool.
+For a modest membership fee that starts from $69, you can lay your hands on ALL ElegantThemes material, including this theme.
+So, we decided to take it for a test drive and see if it really was as good as claimed…

 After installing the Divi theme (Appearance > Themes > Add New > Upload), a number of menu items are automatically added to the WordPress dashboard.

 Divi uses the standard Elegant Themes control panel, which looked awesome back in 2010, but today’s design trends make it look less “elegant” compared to modern competitors.

 However, once you’ve used the ePanel to upload the site’s logo, set a favicon, and a few other options, you can leave it alone.
 Thankfully, the main power of Divi — the page builder, is all accessed via a modern and functional editor integrated into the “Add New Page” screen.